Predictability of subluminal and superluminal wave equations: Born-Infeld scalar in two dimensions

 \subsection{Non-uniqueness}

-We can use the Nambu-Goto string to explain heuristically why there is a problem with the subluminal Born-Infeld scalar theory.
+We can use the Nambu-Goto string to explain heuristically why there is a problem with the {\it subluminal} Born-Infeld scalar theory.
+(The superluminal case is harder to discuss heuristically because in this case the Nambu-Goto target space has two time directions.)
 Consider a left moving and a right moving wavepacket propagating along the string.
 As we will review below, if the wavepackets are sufficiently strong, when they intersect then the string can fold back on itself as described above.
 This is shown in Fig. \ref{fig:ngstringprofile}.
 When this happens, the field $\Phi$ ``wants to become multi-valued".
 But this is not possible in the BI theory because $\Phi$ is a scalar field in 2d Minkowski spacetime so $\Phi$ must be single-valued.

 Clearly we have to ``choose a branch" of the solution $\Phi$ at each point of 2d Minkowsi spacetime.
 We want to do this so that the solution is as smooth as possible.
 There are two obvious ways of doing this.
 We could start from the left of the string and extend until we reach the point $A$ of infinite gradient as shown in Fig \ref{fig:ngstringprofile}.
 But beyond this point we have to jump to the other branch, so the solution is discontinuous as shown in Fig. \ref{fig:ngstringprofilea}.
 If the discontinuity is approached from the left then the gradient of $\Phi$ diverges as we approach $A$.
 However, if approached from the right the gradient remains bounded up to the discontinuity at $A$.
 Following out this procedure for the full spacetime produces a globally defined solution of the Born-Infeld theory.
 After some time, the wavepackets on the Nambu-Goto string separate and the resulting Born-Infeld solution becomes continuous again.